avioconsulting/mule-vault-properties-provider/README.md

 Add a Vault Properties Provider Config global element to your application.
 Specify the Vault URL and properties to log in.

 ##### Basic Configuration
-Parameters:
+Attributes:

 *   vaultToken - Token to use for authentication
 *   kvVersion - Version of the KV engine being used

 ```xml
 <vault-properties-provider:config name="config" vaultUrl="http://localhost:8200">